ExpressionEngine/ExpressionEngine-User-Guide/source/installation/upgrade_from_4.x.rst

 #.
 Copy :file:`themes/ee/` to :file:`themes/ee/`

 #.
-Copy :file:`system/user/config/license.key` to :file:`system/user/config/license.key`
+Copy :file:`system/user/config/license.key` to :file:`system/user/config/license.key`.
+If there is no :file:`license.key`, skip this step.

 .. note:: If you’ve moved your system directory, make sure to change both :file:`index.php` and :file:`admin.php` to point to the correct directory.
 And don't forget to update **all** :file:`admin.php` files if you're running your control panel from multiple Sites!